J-Ng/J-Ng/docs/index.md

 # Hello there!

 Thanks for taking time to look at my github page.
-You can also take a look at my [Linkedin Profile](https://www.linkedin.com/in/ngjosesi/).
-You can also check out my CV [here](https://docs.google.com/document/d/1gU9T8QujdCRQpGN7_aurCKtE4JMSNMqkrah6MAn87yU/edit?usp=sharing).

 ## About Me